chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/cookbook-dependencies-from-policyfiles.png" alt="Cookbook Dependencies Button">}}

 {{< note >}}
 You can find the **Revision ID** window directly by selecting the ellipses icon of a Policyfile.
-Selecting the option opens a pop-up which contains the detailed revision ID.
+Selecting the option opens a pop-up that contains the detailed revision ID.
 {{< /note >}}

 {{< figure src="/images/automate/revision-id-of-policyfiles.png" alt="Revision id of Policyfiles">}}